Accessibility

 The Festival Site

-WOMADelaide is situated in Adelaide's Botanic Park, and the terrain consists of a combination of mostly flat grass, paved areas and gravel.
-During peak traffic periods, and especially after rain, parts of Botanic Park can become more difficult to negotiate for people using mobility aids.
+WOMADelaide is situated in Adelaide's Botanic Park, and the terrain consists of a combination of mostly flat grass, paved areas and gravel, with small areas of bark chips, particularly around the Hackney Stalls area.
+There are some areas with small hills, especially on the eastern side of the park.
+During busy periods, and after rain, parts of the park can become muddy.

 We are continually striving to improve access to WOMADelaide and enhance the experience of our patrons with disability.
 Please contact us if you require any information or advice further to the below.